mujtabaalimalik/ComparativeAnalysisInVFL/README.md

 # ComparativeAnalysisInVFL
-Comparative Analysis of Techniques in Vertical Federated Learning with Data-space Heterogeneity
+Code files for the MSC.
+Project Titled "Comparative Analysis of Techniques in Vertical Federated Learning with Data-space Heterogeneity".